Truist Bank Review 2023

 Truist One Checking is the bank’s flagship checking account.
 It’s a good fit for most basic checking needs.

-To get started, you need a minimum deposit of $50 or more.
-The account comes with a debit card, online and mobile banking, and a tiered set of perks that are based on your average monthly balance.
+You need a minimum deposit of $50 or more to get started.
+The account comes with a debit card, online and mobile banking, and a tiered set of perks based on your average monthly balance.

-Basically, the more money you keep in your Truist One account, the more benefits you can earn.
-These include cash back bonuses on Truist credit cards, overdraft buffers, free checks, and monthly fee waivers.
+The more money you keep in your Truist One account, the more benefits you can earn.
+These include cash-back bonuses on Truist credit cards, overdraft buffers, free checks, and monthly fee waivers.

-The account does come with a $12 monthly service fee, but Truist provides five different ways to work around it.
+The account has a $12 monthly service fee, but Truist provides five ways to avoid it.
 The simplest way is to receive direct deposits of $500 or more each month, but students under 25, as well as small business banking and credit card customers, will also get the account for free.

 Truist Confidence Checking

-Truist Confidence Checking Account is a solid option for those looking to build up a financial foundation.
-There are no overdraft fees, and also no paper checks, so the account encourages customers to only spend what they have on hand.
+Truist Confidence Checking Account is a solid option for those looking to build a financial foundation.
+There are no overdraft fees or paper checks, so the account encourages customers to spend only what they have on hand.

-To start, there’s a $25 minimum balance requirement when you open.
-There’s also a $5 monthly maintenance fee, so it isn’t quite a free checking account, but it’s waived if you receive monthly deposits of at least $500, or make at least 10 qualifying transactions per month.
+There’s a $25 minimum balance requirement to open the account.
+There’s also a $5 monthly maintenance fee, so it isn’t quite a free checking account, but you can waive it if you receive monthly deposits of at least $500 or make at least ten qualifying transactions per month.

-Otherwise, it’s a basic account for simple needs.
-You’ll have full access to online and mobile banking, plus account alerts and credit score monitoring to help you stay on track.
+The account offers online and mobile banking access, plus account alerts and credit score monitoring to help you stay on track.

 Truist Bank Savings Accounts

-If you are in the market to save money, Truist has several different savings account options, from online savings, to MMAs, to CDs, you are sure to find an account for your needs.
+Truist Bank reviews should always include thoughts on savings accounts.
+If you are in the market to save money, Truist has several different savings account options, including online savings, MMAs, and CDs.
+You are sure to find an account for your needs.

 Truist One Savings

-Truist One Savings is a basic savings account that has a $50 opening deposit requirement and an avoidable $5 monthly fee.
-You can get around the fee with a daily account balance of $300 or more, but the easiest way is to simply have a linked Truist checking account.
+Truist One Savings is a basic savings account that requires a $50 opening deposit and has an avoidable $5 monthly fee.
+You can avoid the fee with a daily account balance of $300 or more, a $25 recurring preauthorized transfer, or having a linked Truist checking account.
+They also waive the fee for savers 18 years or younger.

 Overall, Truist One is the best fit for those who are just getting started with their savings journey.
-The 0.01% annual percentage yield (APY) is nothing to get excited about, so this isn’t a good option for those with higher balances.
+The 0.01% annual percentage yield (APY) is nothing exciting, so this isn’t a good option for those with higher balances.

-That said, the account is easy to use and pairs well with Truist checking, so it can still serve as a great starter savings account.
+However, the account is easy to use and pairs well with Truist checking, so it can still serve as an excellent starter savings account.

 Truist Confidence Savings

-In order to open a Truist Confidence Savings account, you first need the Truist Confidence Checking account.
-The two accounts are intended to complement each other, and the savings account aims to address the same goal of building a financial foundation.
+To open a Truist Confidence Savings account, you need the Truist Confidence Checking account.
+The two accounts complement each other, and the savings account aims to address the same goal of building a financial foundation.

 There are no monthly fees, no overdraft fees, and no returned item fees.
-This way, account holders can get their feet under them without worrying about getting nicked with charges.
+This way, account holders can build a financial foundation without worrying about getting nickel and dimed with charges.

 Unfortunately, the account comes with the same paltry 0.01% APY, so this is not a good choice for those looking to earn interest on their savings.